danielgtaylor/unistyle/README.md

 These styles are split into two categories:

 1. Unicode includes a table of [combining diacritical marks](https://en.wikipedia.org/wiki/Combining_character) that can be used to modify the previous character in a string.
-This allows for effects like bold and italic as well as underline, overline, and strikethrough.
+This allows for effects like underline, overline, and strikethrough.

 2. Unicode includes multiple styles for most common characters.
-Using a character offset replacement mapping you can transform strings into their cursive or other styled equivalents.
+Using a character offset replacement mapping you can transform strings into their bold, italic, cursive or other styled equivalents.

 ## Usage Example